 Because search is a vital part of any successful deployment, we have greatly improved the search functionality in Liferay DXP.
 The performance and scalability profile of a search engine is drastically different from that of a portal actively serving web impressions.
 In the past, Liferay Portal either supported an embedded Lucene search engine or a remotely deployed Solr search engine.
-With Liferay DXP, we will continue to offer Solr as a supported remote search engine.
-However, the preference is to use Elasticsearch.
+With Liferay DXP, we will continue to offer Solr as a supported remote search engine through DXP 7.3.
+However, we recommend you use Elasticsearch since Solr will not be available in future versions of Liferay.
 This allows the same engine to be used in embedded mode during development and in a standalone mode for production.
 If you were previously using Solr, you will only need to ensure you are using the newest Solr module and upgrade to 7.x.
 Please refer to our search documentation to properly configure your search server.
 Also note that you can run your search server on the same server, but separate JVM, if you have limited resources, though this is not recommended.